-We seeks an individual with 7+ years of experience in fund-raising, preferably in a cultural organization; a bachelor’s or master’s degree; and a thorough groundings in all aspects of fund-raising including major gifts, capital and annual campaigns, board development, sponsorships, patrons programs, and event coordination.
+We seek an individual with 5+ years of experience in fund-raising, preferably in a cultural organization; a bachelor’s or master’s degree; and a thorough grounding in all aspects of fund-raising including major gifts, capital and annual campaigns, board development, sponsorships, patrons programs, planned giving, and event coordination.

 This position requires strong interpersonal, analytical, and organizational skills, and a strategic approach to development planning.
-Excellent written and verbal communication and presentation skills.
+Excellent written/verbal communication and presentation skills.
 The ability to work with committees, funders, sponsors, and individual donors is important.
 A knowledge of, and passion for opera would be helpful.

 Salary commensurate with experience.
-Interested candidates are invited to submit a letter of interest, resume, and list of references by Friday, December 4, 2020 in confidence to:
+Interested candidates are invited to submit a letter of interest, resume, salary requirements, and list of references by Friday, December 4, 2020 in confidence to:

 Genovese, Vanderhoof & Associates